OverviewHaigutum Middle is situated south of the Hispar Glacier in the Hispar Muztagh, a sub-range of the western Karakoram.

 A good selection of food is available in Islamabad, Gilgit or Karimabad.
 The only food you might consider bringing with you is special mountain food.

 This can be cheap in Pakistan.
-In Gilgit the Madina Guesthouse is recommended.
+In Gilgit the New Madina Guesthouse is recommended.
 Karimabad is a good place to relax before or after climbing.
 The cheap guesthouses around Zero Point are a good place to stay.
-I like the Haider Inn.
-There is a basic rest house in Hispar village.
+There is no guest house in Hispar village.

 Red TapeA visa is required and must be obtained prior to arrival.
 A single entry tourist visa is valid for three months from arrival.
 It is possible to extend visas in Islamabad.